skx/simple.vm/README.md

 Now we can execute that series of opcodes:

+      ./simple-vm ./simple.raw

+If you wish to debug the execution then run:

       DEBUG=1 ./simple-vm ./simple.raw

 TODO
 ----

-* Reinstate the mathematical operations.
-* Add some form of conditional(s).
+* Add some form of conditional-jumping.
 * Add system(RegN), or similar.